Logarithmic corrections to scaling in the four-dimensional uniform spanning tree: The intrinsic radius

 Using Theorem~\ref{thm:logpaper} we get that the first term on the right hand side is of order $(\log n)^{-1/3}$.
 To bound the second term we observe that $X(0,k)$ is trivially contained in the ball $B(0,k)$ and hence that if we define $m=\lfloor n^{1/2} \rfloor$ then

 where we used \cref{lem:amounterased} to bound the first term and a standard random walk calculation (see \cite[Lemma 4.4]{1804.04120}) to bound the second. \end{proof}

 \begin{proof}[Proof of Proposition~\ref{pro:lowerbounds}] To help the exposition, we first show the lower bound for the intrinsic radius, which is simpler, and then show how the proof can be modified to yield the lower bound for the extrinsic radius.
 Fix $n\geq 3$.
 Let $\eps>0$ and let $A_\epsilon$ be the event that $0$ is hit by a unique trajectory $W$ of the interlacement process in the interval $[0,\epsilon]$.
 We parameterize $W$ in such a way that it visits the origin for the first time at time zero, and set $X=W[0,\infty)$.
 As discussed in \cref{subsec:AB_variant}, applying the Aldous--Broder algorithm to $X$ yields a unique infinite path $\eta=\LE^R(X)$ starting at $0$ that is distributed as a loop-erased random walk.
 Moreover, the path $W(-\infty,0]$ in reverse time has the law of a simple random walk started from $0$ conditioned to never return to~$0$.
 Let $B$ be the event that $W(-\infty,0)$ does not intersect~$\eta^n=\eta[0,n]$ and that no other trajectory of the interlacement process arriving in $[0,\epsilon]$ hits $\eta^n$.
 Let $C_1$ be the constant from \cref{cor:lercap}.
-Shifting time and using that the interlacement process restricted to $[-\eps,0]$ is independent of the tree at time zero, we have that
+By the splitting property for Poisson processes we have that

 Let $S$ be a simple random walk in $\Z^4$ started from $0$ independent of $\eta$ and let $\tau_0^+$ be its first return time to $0$.
 It follows from the strong Markov property and~\eqref{eq:nonintersection_n_outside} of \cref{lem:displacement} that